 Frights in Flagstaff

-Feel Jumpy in Jerome
+Feel jumpy in Jerome

-Spend the night at the Jerome Grand Hotel, which opened in 1927 as the town's hospital.
+Can't make it?
+Book a night at the Jerome Grand Hotel, which opened in 1927 as the town's hospital.

 Ghosts talk, and you walk, in Prescott, as you learn about this charming, pine-scented town's ghoulish past.

-During A Haunting Experience, a walking tour of historic downtown Prescott, explore the town's less holy side via such places as haunted saloons and hotels.
+During A Haunting Experience, a weekend walking tour of historic downtown Prescott, explore the town's less holy side at such places as haunted saloons and hotels.
 One such scene is that of the elegant, Trost & Trost-designed Hassayampa Inn where a young bride—abandoned by her husband on their honeymoon—hung herself in the hotel's bell tower.

-Things That Go “Bump” in Bisbee
+Things that go "bump" in Bisbee

 Halloween is one roving street party in eccentric, artsy Bisbee.
-You could just throw on a costume and fit right into this Southern Arizona town, once a copper mining center.
+You could just throw on a costume and fit right into this southern Arizona town, once a copper mining center.

-Southern Arizona Spooks
+Southern Arizona spooks

 Want more southern Arizona ghosts?
 Have a drink to calm your nerves at the tavern of The Gadsden Hotel in Douglas.
-The hotel, built in 1907, features a magnificent lobby and marble staircase, not to mention a few live-in ghosts, including the members of a love triangle.
+The hotel, built in 1907, features a magnificent lobby and Italian marble staircase, not to mention a few live-in ghosts, including the members of a love triangle.

 In downtown Tucson, Hotel Congress was built in 1919 and is best known for the capture of the notorious Dillinger gang.
 Although the gangster John Dillinger isn't one of them, ghosts do seem to roam the hotel, including a woman who smells of roses and a gentleman who peers out the windows of the second floor.